 - Financial Issues in Sport

-Sport Management students at Louisiana State University (in both tracks) have the unique opportunity to interact with the athletic department and their fellow student athletes.
-It helps too that they’re dealing with one of the best teams in the country; LSU has won almost 50 national championships.
+Sport management students get to interact with the athletic department and student athletes.
+It helps too that they work with one of the best teams in the country.
+LSU has won almost 50 national championships.
 Because of this, students often have top-notch opportunities for internships in the area.

 Michigan Technological University

 College Choice Score: 88.25

 The final school on our list is Michigan Technological University.
 It is a public research institution in rural Upper Peninsula of Michigan.
 Initially founded in the late-1800s for engineers, Michigan Tech has maintained its science focus.
 The school broadened its scope to include five unique colleges and schools.
 These include science, forestry, technology, engineering, and business.

 At Michigan Tech students can find the perfect marriage of science and business.
 The school offers a bachelor of science in sport and fitness management.
 This degree prepares students to work at every level of the field.
 For example, they can work one-on-one with professional athletes or oversee sports facilities.
 Graduates of the program are qualified to take national certification exams.
 They can also become personal trainers or strength and conditioning specialists.
 Along the way, learners take classes such as:

 - Legal Issues in Sports and Fitness Management

 Michigan Technological University stands up to its regional peers in overall academic performance.
 For example, The Princeton Review recently included Michigan Tech in its list of the “Best in the Midwest.”
 In terms of sports, the Michigan Tech Huskies are best known for their NCAA Division II hockey team.